First Oil Well in Western Canada

 The First Oil Well in Western Canada, also known as Lineham Discovery Well No. 1, is a defunct oil well and national historic site of Canada, which commemorates the September 21, 1902 oil strike in what is now Waterton Lakes National Park, Alberta.
 The well, originally drilled in 1902, was the first productive oil well in the western Canadian provinces.

 History

 Initiators

 The well was drilled by John Lineham, a Calgary businessman and former member of the Legislative Assembly for the North-West Territories, George K. Leeson and Kootenay Brown, whose Rocky Mountain Development Company purchased a mineral claim of 650 acre on the land along Oil Creek (now Cameron Creek) for a dollar an acre, a region of natural oil seeps.

+The Rocky Mountain Development Company's Lineham Discovery Well No. 1 in 1906.

 Timeline

 The area had been drilled unsuccessfully for oil in the early 1890s.
 Lineham's well was drilled by a wood "Canadian Pole" rig powered by a 35 hp steam engine.
 Drilling began in November 1901 and succeeded on 21 September 1902.
 The Lineham Discovery Well No. 1 struck oil at 311 m, producing saleable quantities of oil at the rate of 300 oilbbl/d.
 The well casing quickly failed, and the bore became jammed with debris and drilling tools.
 It was cleared in 1904 and a pump was later installed.
 Drill tools continued to jam the well and it was quickly abandoned.
 The tools remain visible in the bore.
 Total production was about 8000 oilbbl of oil.